Elasticsearch vs. MongoDB: 2023 Comparison

 1. Content Management Systems :

 MongoDB is perfect for content management systems as its schema-less design allows users to store and update documents quickly.
-It is ideal for CMS applications such as blogging platforms or eCommerce stores that must be updated frequently.
+It is ideal for CMS applications such as blogging platforms or eCommerce that stores data that must be updated frequently.

 2. Mobile Application Development: